Mackems and Mac n’ Tacs

 In his description of Sunderland shipbuilding in the late 1700s and early 1800s Fordyce notes that Sunderland shipbuilders were “vigorous and enterprising in the prosecution of their business”, but “did not appear generally to have been possessed of much scientific knowledge respecting it.”

-“The degree of perfection in construction would seem to have been regulated according to price, hence it came to be derisively said that Sunderland shipbuilders could ‘either build a ship or make one.’
+“The degree of perfection in construction would seem to have been regulated according to price.
+Hence it came to be derisively said that Sunderland shipbuilders could ‘either build a ship or make one.’
 So recently in 1835, when Lloyd’s Registry was instituted Sunderland was not found worthy to claim any exemption from the rule that ‘no ship built north of Yarmouth should have a classification of more than ten years.”

 In fairness, Fordyce went on to say that progress towards perfection since that time (up to 1857) had been “most rapid” on Wearside and certainly later Sunderland ships were built to the highest of standards.

-In those early days it seems to have been a fashion for resourceful Wearside shipwrights tomake ships in their own time, often cheaply, at their own expense and then sell them off at a reasonable price but without the guarantee of quality.
+In those early days it seems to have been a fashion for resourceful Wearside shipwrights to make ships in their own time, often cheaply, at their own expense and then sell them off at a reasonable price but without the guarantee of quality.

 In 1800 one such resourceful man is known to have built a small ship weighing three keels on the village green at Bishopwearmouth.
 He then dragged it all the way to the river at Southwick a mile away using an old route called the Keelmen’s Lane.
-In 1817 another man built a small ship of 15 tons to the rear of Bishopwearmouth’s subscription library and then wheeled it all the way to the South Pier for its launch.
+In 1817 another man built a small ship of 15 tons to the rear of the subscription library in Bishopwearmouth and then wheeled it all the way to the South Pier for its launch.

-Wearside ‘Jamies’ Tyneside ‘Geordies’
+‘Jamies’ and ‘Geordies’

-Even out at sea the two communities were determined to distinguish themselves from one another during the nineteenth century and William Fordyce again writing in his History of Durham in 1857 does reveal a term that was clearly identified with Wearside, at least out at sea.
+Even out at sea the two communities were determined to distinguish themselves from one and other during the nineteenth century.
+William Fordyce, again writing in his History of Durham in 1857 does reveal a term that was clearly identified with Wearside, at least out at sea.

 Fordyce’s History of Durham gives much detail about Sunderland’s history and in a footnote on the same page as his remarks about making ships he notes the following:

-“A writer in a recent periodical supplies us with the curious information that ‘Mariners term a vessel from the Tyne a Geordie and from the Wear a Jamie.
+“A writer in a recent periodical supplies us with the curious information that ‘Mariners term a vessel from the Tyne a ‘Geordie’ and from the Wear a ‘Jamie’.
 At sea, they can distinguish the one from the other by the different colours on their bows, sides, stems &c.’…”

 Why Sunderland vessels were called Jamies is not clear but it may reflect some long-established connection with Scotland, perhaps relating to the Civil War of the 1640s when Sunderland welcomed the Scottish garrison whose soldiers subsequently besieged Newcastle.

-Interestingly, however, the riverside community of keelmen at Biddick on Wearside are known to have sheltered a prominent Jacobite rebel, James Drummond, the Earl of Perth.
-Drummond, apparently lived in secret disguise and worked as a boatman on the Wear.
+Interestingly, however, the riverside community of keelmen at Biddick on Wearside are said to have sheltered a prominent Jacobite rebel, James Drummond, the Earl of Perth.
+Drummond apparently lived in secret disguise and worked as a boatman on the Wear.
 He resided with a Biddick mining family called Armstrong – who perhaps not coincidentally have a Scottish Border Reiver surname.